-As Lindenberg Software Backup creates one new virtual hard disk file per backup, Backup will occasionally merge these to preserve a daily backup for the last 7 days, then weekly backups, and so on.
+As Lindenberg Software Backup creates one new virtual hard disk file per backup, Backup will occasionally merge these to preserve a daily backup for the last 3 days, then weekly backups, and so on.
 Backups with errors are merged more aggressively as they may be inconsistent.

 Resilient File System (ReFS)In Windows Server 2016 and Windows 10 1703 Microsoft optimized virtual machine operations with ReFS by introducing new features:

 |Feature||Advantage||ReFS and Windows Versions|

 |Block cloning on ReFS||Block clone accellerates the merge operations done regularly and also allows to clone a virtual disk (using Convert-VHD) in seconds rather than hours.||ReFS 3.1, Windows 10 1703, Window Server 2016|